 All the professional appraiser organizations listed on this page require re-accreditation courses at least every 3-5 years.
 They also require Uniform Standards of Professional Appraisal Practice (USPAP) updates every 2 years.
 Dues are also paid yearly.
 These costs do not include the large amount of costs associated with paid databases needed for large collections.
 It has becoming increasingly difficult for a part-time appraiser to be fully-equipped to professionally appraise estates or collections containing large varieties of property, not to mention recent governmental regulation and congressional oversight.

-If you are seeking out an appraiser who represents credentials that cannot be confirmed by an independent source, then there is a good chance that you are not working with an appraiser who puts their appraisal practice first, they are likely not full-time, may no longer be credentialed or up to date with recent standards in the appraisal industry.
+If you are seeking out an appraiser who represents credentials that cannot be confirmed by an independent source (usually the appraisal organization), then there is a good chance that you are not working with an appraiser who puts their appraisal practice first, they are likely not full-time, may no longer be credentialed or up to date with recent standards in the appraisal industry.
 Additionally, do not be confused by appraisers who put USPAP after their name as if they are accreditations.
 USPAP is not a credential or accreditation.
-USPAP is the content of a course by which one receives a certificate of completion which is provided upon passing the final test.
+USPAP is the content of a course by which one receives verification of completion which is provided upon passing the final test.
 One could compare it to learning the procedures of how to drive and passing the test.
 You get a license, but drivers do not put DL after their name.

 INTERNATIONAL SOCIETY OF APPRAISERS